OfficeDev/office-js-docs-pr/docs/develop/use-runtime-logging-to-debug-manifest.md

 ##Known issues with runtime logging
 You might see messages in the log file that are confusing or that are classified incorrectly.
 For example:

 - The message `Medium	Current host not in add-in's host list` followed by `Unexpected	Parsed manifest targeting different host` is incorrectly classified as an error.
-- The message `Unexpected Add-in is missing required manifest fields	DisplayName` doesn't contain the SolutionId of the add-in.
-This error is most likely not related to the add-in you are debugging.
+- If you see the message `Unexpected	Add-in is missing required manifest fields	DisplayName` and it doesn't contain a SolutionId, the error is most likely not related to the add-in you are debugging.
 - Any `Monitorable` messages are expected errors from a system point of view.
 Sometimes they indicate an issue with your manifest, such as a misspelled element that was skipped but didn't cause the manifest to fail.

 ##Additional resources